 Mary Simpson LEARMONTH: Died 2 April 1939 at Hamilton.
 Mary Learmonth was from one well-known Hamilton family and married into another when she wed David Fraser Laidlaw in 1899.
 Mary was the daughter of Peter Learmonth of Prestonholme Hamilton.
 David’s father was David Laidlaw, a saddler who arrived in Hamilton with no money and become one of the town’s most prominent citizens.

 Mary was quite the sportswoman and was seventeen times female champion of the Hamilton Golf Club.
-This was according to her obituary in the Portland Guardian, however, her obituary in The Argus of April 4, 1939 states she was club champion thirty-nine times.
+This was according to her obituary in the Portland Guardian, however, her obituary in The Argus of April 4, 1939 states she was club champion nineteen times.
 She was also a talented tennis and croquet player.
 Other than sport, Mary was president of the Australian Women’s National League prior to her death and was a member of the Hamilton Horticulture Society.

 Mary died at her home Eildon on the corner of Thompson and French Street Hamilton.
 Everyone who has lived in Hamilton will know the Laidlaw’s former home, just on the edge of the CBD and overlooking the Hamilton Botanic Gardens.
 The house, designed by Ussher and Kemp, was sold after Mary’s death to the Napier Club, a club formed by the female counterparts of the Hamilton Club.
 The club, formed around 1931, still occupies Eildon today.